 Your freezer is your friend!
 If you have leftovers that you haven't eaten up, freeze 'em!
 By doing this, you accomplish a couple of really smart things: you save food instead of throwing it away, and you spare your family the boredom of having to eat a dish they just had and don't really want again.
 You've also just put up a meal for some future day when cooking just isn't in the cards.

 If there's not enough for a full dinner, freeze lunch-sized portions.
-Then you've accomplished yet another thing: work lunches for a couple of days.
+Then you've accomplished something else: work lunches for a couple of days.
 Voila!

-This is where a vacuum sealer, my favorite kitchen appliance, can come in really handy.
+This is where a vacuum sealer can come in really handy.
 It makes freezing leftovers easy and it keeps food fresh and free of freezer burn for a really long time.
 Check out this article on why every kitchen needs a vacuum sealer for more info.